 5. Redbud Tree

-Whether you choose to have them on your woodland garden or just as a shrub border—redbud trees will do the magic of restoring the charm of your spring garden.
+Whether you choose to have them in your woodland garden or just as a shrub border—redbud trees will do the magic of restoring the charm of your spring garden.
 All they need is a partially shaded location with well-drained soil.
 Plant them in early spring and water thoroughly immediately after planting.

 Care Tip:

 Consider pruning your redbud tree in the fall to ensure a natural growth habit.
-Since the plant requires adequate moisture for its establishment, consider placing some mulch around the tree (3 inches will do), however, ensure it doesn’t touch the trunk.
+Since the plant requires adequate moisture for its establishment, consider placing some mulch around the tree (3 inches will do); however, ensure it doesn’t touch the trunk.

 6. Bleeding Heart

 Consider planting them in moist and well-drained soil with a spacing of 1-2 feet apart.
-Since they enjoy the humus-rich soil and consistent moisture, ensure you add them some compost layer in the spring to boost their growth.
+Since they enjoy humus-rich soil and consistent moisture, ensure you add them some compost layer in the spring to boost their growth.

 Care Tip: